 How to Install a Bat House

 So you decided to install your bat house on a wooden post?
-Congratulations!
+Great!
 Using a post is one of the most effective ways to meet all the recommended criteria for making a successful home for bats.
 In the following article, we’ll take you through a step-by-step guide to installing your new Four-Chamber Premium bat house.
 For more information on choosing the ideal location for your bat house, see our other helpful articles, “How to Choose a Bat House Location” and “How to Attract Bats to your Bat House”.

 Let’s get started!